 Specific issues pertaining to management of hyperkalemia, hyperphosphatemia, and hypocalcemia in adults are discussed in detail separately.
 (See "Treatment and prevention of hyperkalemia in adults" and "Overview of the causes and treatment of hyperphosphatemia" and "Treatment of hypocalcemia".)

 Indications for renal replacement therapy — Despite optimal care, severe acute kidney injury develops in some patients, requiring renal replacement therapy.
 The need for dialysis during induction therapy for high-risk hematologic malignancies has substantially declined since the introduction of rasburicase.
-In one retrospective series, for example, only 2 of 57 children undergoing induction therapy for Burkitt lymphoma or B-ALL who received prophylactic urate oxidase therapy required dialysis during induction therapy, and none died from acute kidney injury or other metabolic complications .
-This compares favorably to a 1996 report from the United States Pediatric Oncology Group, in which 21 percent of children with advanced Burkitt lymphoma treated with allopurinol, hydration, and urinary alkalinization required hemodialysis during induction chemotherapy, and 5 percent died following a metabolic/renal complication .
+In one retrospective series, for example, only 2 of 57 children undergoing induction therapy for Burkitt lymphoma or B-acute lymphoblastic leukemia (ALL) who received prophylactic urate oxidase therapy required dialysis during induction therapy, and none died from acute kidney injury or other metabolic complications .
+This compares favorably with a 1996 report from the United States Pediatric Oncology Group, in which 21 percent of children with advanced Burkitt lymphoma treated with allopurinol, hydration, and urinary alkalinization required hemodialysis during induction chemotherapy, and 5 percent died following a metabolic/renal complication .

 In countries where rasburicase is available, hyperuricemia is seldom an indication for dialysis after induction therapy for a hematologic malignancy [14,17].
 However, despite the use of rasburicase, approximately 1.5 percent of children and 5 percent of adults require dialysis during induction therapy .